centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-drbd-ssh.md

 ## Configuration

-Adding a host into Centreon, link it to the template named *App-Drbd-SSH-custom*.
+Adding a Host into Centreon, link it to the Template named *App-Drbd-SSH-custom*.
-Once the template set, you have to set values according to the chosen SSH backend.
+Once the Template set, you have to set values according to the chosen SSH backend.
-3 SSH backends are available to connect to the Linux server: *sshcli*, *plink* and *libssh* which are detailed below.
+3 SSH backends are available to connect to the remote server: *sshcli*, *plink* and *libssh* which are detailed below.

 <!--DOCUSAURUS_CODE_TABS-->